mave5/caffe_changed_accuracy_layer/README.md

 The process is as follows:

-1- Update file accuracy_layer.cpp located in ./caffe/src/caffe/layers as you need. here I updated the file to calculate the dice coefficient.
+1- Update file accuracy_layer.cpp located in ./caffe/src/caffe/layers as you need.
+Here I updated the file to calculate the dice coefficient.

 2- then in the terminal: ./caffe$ make all to update accuracy_layer.o, file located in ./caffe/build/src/caffe/layers